sematext/docs/docs/integration/elasticsearch-integration.md

 #### Action to take

-- Review system resource metrics to identify any spikes or anomalies in CPU, memory, or disk usage that may be contributing to swap usage
+- Review system resource metrics to find any spikes or anomalies in CPU, memory, or disk usage that may be contributing to swap usage
 - Evaluate Elasticsearch configuration settings and adjust resource allocations as needed to optimize performance and prevent any swap usage

 ### Open files > 85%